 Convection Bread Maker vs Regular: The Similarities

-Despite what you might read on the difference between a convection bread maker and a regular one, they are both very similar.
+Despite what you might read about the difference between a convection bread maker and a regular one, they are both very similar.

 Some articles claim that a convection bread maker has more programs than a regular one.
 This is not the case at all.
 In fact, the Cuisinart Convection CBK-200 has 16 programs compared to the regular Kitchenam Bread Maker which has 29.
 That’s a lot of programs!